Mchanech/gigaspaces-wiki-jekyll/xap97net/transaction-locking-and-blocking.markdown

 # Blocking Rules Overview

 Space operations have rules that specify whether they should be blocked if another operation takes place in parallel.
-Space operations can accept a transaction object, and this object can effect locking behavior.
+Space operations can accept a transaction object, and this object can affect locking behavior.

 These rules should be considered very carefully when building space-based applications, especially in scenarios with many concurrent users.
 The following table describes space operation blocking rules.
 The operations listed on the top ("Operation B") are blocked, or allowed, when performed in conjunction with operations listed on the left ("Operation A").